-So how does a substance or method make its way onto the WADA Prohibited List?
+How does a substance get considered for the WADA Prohibited List?

 Typically, a substance or method will be considered for the WADA Prohibited List if the substance or method meets any two of the following three criteria: